ImageMagick/Usage-Markdown/distorts/index.md

 For that you need to use a three point affine distortion.
 You can think of this as being a three point distortion, by imagining the first coordinate mapping as a 'origin' with the other two coordinate mappings as vectors from that origin.

-For example here I draw some text, and overlay a red and blue 'vector' to define the three control points relative to that text.
+For example, here I draw some text, and overlay a red and blue 'vector' to define the three control points relative to that text.
 Now by moving the coordinates (as [Image Coordinates](#control_coordinates) of those two lines, we can translate, rotate, scale and shear that text image, to fit the new location of those lines.

 ~~~